 Marijuana-using veterans have reported different highs and medical effects for different types of cannabis.
 This effect is largely produced by the different chemical concentrations of cannabinoids, terpenoids, and flavonoids in every different type of marijuana.

 Want to grow start growing your own medical marijuana?
 Check out my marijuana seedshop for a wide selection of top-quality seeds.
-We ship to the United States, Canada, and number of other countries.
-If the order doesn’t get to you or the seeds don’t germinate, then you can get new seeds free of charge.
+We ship to the United States, Australia and number of other countries.